-Most cities have laws on the books that prohibit large vehicles from parking along residential streets for more than 24 hours.
+Many cities have laws on the books that prohibit large vehicles from parking along residential streets for more than 24 hours.
 This includes RVs.
-For example, the City of Denver, under Sec.
-54-464, “Large Vehicle Parking”, goes on to say…
+For example, the City of Denver, Sec.
+54-464…

-Some Cities Do Not Allow RV Parking in Driveways
+Some Cities Do Not Allow RV Parking in Front Yards and Side Yards

-Many cities don’t want the sight of large recreational vehicles parked in driveways and residential streets, and instead require that they be parked behind the house, or in a garage.
-This can kill Boondockers Welcome entirely.
-For example, the City of Tempe, AZ, under ZDC 4-602.B, “Parking Standards Applicable in All Zoning Districts”…
+Many cities don’t want the sight of large recreational vehicles parked in the front or side areas of a house, and instead require that they be parked behind the house, or in a garage.
+For example, the City of Tempe, AZ, under ZDC 4-602.B…

 Violation of Zoning Laws

 Many cities and counties will permit homeowners to park RVs on their property, but only if the RV is owned (or leased) by the homeowner.
-That is, the zoning laws for residential areas usually do not allow homeowners to use their land to conduct business, such as Boondockers Welcome.
-For example the City of Norwalk, CA, under 10.08.120, “Parking and storage of vehicles on private property”…
+That is, the zoning laws for residential areas usually do not allow homeowners to use their land to offer overnight parking.
+For example the City of Norwalk, CA, under 10.08.120…

 Some Cities Require RV Permits

 Cities that are primarily suburban in nature will prohibit any RV from parking overnight along city streets during late night hours.
-These hours often range from 12:00AM to 6:00AM, or something similar to that.
-However, the city will allow an RV to park along a street if the owner of that RV has obtained an, “RV Permit”.
+These hours often range from 12:00AM to 6:00AM, or similar time frame.
+However, cities will allow an RV to park along a street if the owner of that RV has obtained an, “RV Permit”.

 Sleeping in an RV is Illegal in Many Cities

-Many cities are now banning people from sleeping in RVs as a way to get rid of so many homeless people living in their RVs on city streets.
+Many cities are now banning people from sleeping in RVs as a way to reduce the number of motorhomes and trailers on city streets.
 This may also include residential properties and privately-owned lots.
-For example, the City of Hillsboro, OR, under 6.12.040 “Recreational vehicles and trailers”…
+For example, the City of Hillsboro, OR, under 6.12.040…